PCRuniversum/PCRedux/paper/paper.md

 - `head2tailratio` compares the ratio of the head and tail,
 - `hookregNL` and `hookreg` attempt to detect a hook effect in the amplification curve,
 - `mblrr`, a function to perform a qunantile-filter based local robust regression,
-- `performance`, performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification
+- `performance`, performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification, and
-- `qPCR2fdata`, a helper function to convert amplification curve data to the **fdata** format.
+- `qPCR2fdata`, a helper function to convert amplification curve data to the *fdata* format.

 `pcrfit_parallel` is a wrapper for numerous functions, which are performed in parallel.

 The data sets originate form qPCRs, which were created and rated by human experts.

-To best of our knowledge, there was no *R* package, which uses raw amplification curve data for features extraction and machine learning purposes. `PCRedux` provides tools for importing and working with sigmoid data.
+To best of our knowledge, there was no *R* package, which uses raw amplification curve data for features extraction and machine learning. `PCRedux` provides tools for importing and working with sigmoid data.
 The `PCRedux` package an add-on package for the open source statistical computing language and environment *R* [@R_language].